 The 2010 hand-wound F.P.
 Journe Chronometre Bleu (ref.
 11874) brings you an in-house Calibre 1304 movement, which is hidden inside a finely crafted, extra slender case made from tantalum: a highly corrosion-resistant metal that you will rarely see outside of mobile phones, computers and other sorts of electronic gadgets that surround us in our life.

 This one took me long.
 I first noticed this interesting timepiece back in November (time indeed flies,) but it is only now that I got the time to write a piece about this brilliant job.

 Although the F.P.
-Journe Chronometre Bleu lacks a lot of features we are used to expect from a truly fine watch that commands a five-figure price tag (like, say, instead of the usual hand-guilloched dial we see a rather plain-looking part, and a matte-finished surface of a simple body replaces the normal exquisitely sculpted, intricately polished and brushed case), it takes exactly 0.3 seconds to understand that you are dealing with a true haute horlogerie product.
+Journe Chronometre Bleu lacks a lot of features we are used to expecting from a truly fine watch that commands a five-figure price tag (like, say, instead of the usual hand-guilloched dial we see a rather plain-looking part, and a matte-finished surface of a simple body replaces the normal exquisitely sculpted, intricately polished and brushed case), it takes exactly 0.3 seconds to understand that you are dealing with a true haute horlogerie product.

 Judging by F.P.
 Journe’s press release regarding this product, the Swiss manufacture positions this time measuring device as the best back-to-school gift a particularly wealthy connoisseur may make to his/her heir.
 As inconspicuous as it is, the gadget may complement nicely not only the usual private school uniform but also will easily match your child’s iPhone or some other high-tech gadget.

-Also, at 39 mm in diameter and less than 9 millimeters in height, this beautiful chronometer will perfectly fit even a rather thin wrist and it will fit your college kid better than some massive Daytona automatic chronograph (and it is a bad idea to give your young kid a Rolex).
+Also, at 39 mm in diameter and less than 9 millimeters in height, this beautiful chronometer will perfectly fit even a rather thin wrist and it will fit your college kid better than some massive Daytona chronograph (and it is a bad idea to give your young kid a Rolex).

 Its manually wound Calibre 1304 in-house movement, too, deserves some attention.